ClementTsang/bottom/README.md

 - `-d`, `--debug` enables debug logging.

 - `-r <RATE>`, `--rate <RATE>` will set the refresh rate in _milliseconds_.
-Pick a range from 250ms to `UINT_MAX`.
+Lowest it can go is 250ms, the highest it can go is 2<sup>128 - 1</sup>.
 Defaults to 1000ms, and lower values may take more resources due to more frequent polling of data, and may be less accurate in some circumstances.

 ### Keybinds